mSvcBench/muBench/Docs/Manual.md

 python3 ServiceMeshGenerator/RunServiceMeshGen.py -c Configs/ServiceMeshParameters.json
 ```

+Note: if you have problems with cairo library this may help on Ubuntu: "sudo apt-get install libpangocairo-1.0-0"

 ### Step 3: Work model generation <!-- omit in toc -->

 Generate the [work model](#work-model) to obtain the `workmodel.json` file in the `SimulationWorkspace` directory.